k98kurz/sqloquent/dox.md

 ##### `@classmethod insert(data: dict) -> Optional[SqlModel]:`

 Insert a new record to the datastore.
 Return instance.
+Raises TypeError if data is not a dict.

 ##### `@classmethod insert_many(items: list[dict]) -> int:`

 Insert a batch of records and return the number of items inserted.
+Raises TypeError if items is not list[dict].

 ##### `update(updates: dict, conditions: dict = None) -> SqlModel:`

 Persist the specified changes to the datastore.
 Return self in monad pattern.
+Raises TypeError or ValueError for invalid updates or conditions (self.data must include the id to update or conditions must be specified).

 ##### `save() -> SqlModel:`

 Persist to the datastore.
 Return self in monad pattern.
+Calls insert or update and raises appropriate errors.

 ##### `delete() -> None:`